What’s new on Netflix? Best movies and TV shows released daily

 Henry Cavill stars as monster-hunter Geralt of Rivia on this gritty fantasy drama.
 Watch on Netflix

-True crime sequence that tells the story of a gaggle of novice on-line detectives pulled right into a darkish underworld.
+True crime collection that tells the story of a bunch of newbie on-line detectives pulled right into a darkish underworld.
 Watch on Netflix

 Wednesday 18th December: Soundtrack season one